trillek-team/trillek-computer/cheatsheet.md

 - Z   -> %r5
 - I   -> %r6
 - J   -> %r7
-- SP  -> %sp = %r15
+- SP  -> %sp = %r31
 - PC  -> %pc
 - EX  -> CF bit in %flags and %y for multiplications

-%r8 to %r13 and %r16 to %r31 could be uses as temporal variable without penalty
+%r8 to %r13 and %r16 to %r26 could be uses as temporal variable without penalty
-%r14 = %bp is asociated to stack allocation and function arguments, but can be used as a regualr register.
+%r30 = %bp is asociated to stack allocation and function arguments, but can be used as a regular register.

+## Intruction syntax

+The usual format :

+		INTR Op1, Op2, Op3

+Follow this logic:

+- Op1 : Were to put the result
+- Op2 and Op3 : Input values

 ## Addresing modes and ALU operations comparation

-    DCPU-16                                                                  RC3200
+    DCPU-16                                                                  TR3200
     -------------------------------------------------------------------------------
     SET  [A], B                                                       LOAD %r0, %r1